-In 2017 the Council was composed of the following members:
+The Council is composed of the following members:

-- The Chief Justice of Saskatchewan, the Honourable Robert G. Richards (chairperson) - The Chief Justice of the Court of Queen's Bench, the Honourable Martel Popescul - The Chief Judge of the Provincial Court, the Honourable James Plemel - The President of the Law Society of Saskatchewan, Ms. Erin Kleisinger, Q.C. - Two members appointed by the Lieutenant Governor in Council, Mr. Ken Waschuk and Ms. Colleen Cameron - Two judges elected by the judges at a meeting of the Provincial Court en banc, the Honourable Judge Hugh Harradence and the Honourable Judge Robert Lane
+- The Chief Justice of Saskatchewan, the Honourable Robert G. Richards (chairperson) - The Chief Justice of the Court of Queen's Bench, the Honourable Martel Popescul - The Chief Judge of the Provincial Court, the Honourable James Plemel - The former President of the Law Society of Saskatchewan, Ms. Erin Kleisinger, Q.C. - Two members appointed by the Lieutenant Governor in Council, Mr. Ken Waschuk (January 1 April 15), Ms. Colleen Cameron (January 1 April 15), and Ms. Tracy Arno (August 1 December 31).
+One of these positions is presently vacant. - Two judges elected by the judges at a meeting of the Provincial Court en banc, the Honourable Judge Hugh Harradence and the Honourable Judge Robert Lane